Behind the scenes of the Red Bull Air Force Marfa Lights photoshoot

 Scouting ahead

-Snipes (pictured left, with his team) first travelled to Marfa last September to scout potential locations for his shoot with the Red Bull Air Force.
+Snipes first travelled to Marfa last September to scout potential locations for his shoot with the Red Bull Air Force.
 “It took months of planning,” he says.
 “There were a lot of moving parts.”

 Shining bright